RDOToole89/RDOToole89/README.md

 In March of this year I started to truly invest myself in learning how to code and immediately fell in love with it.
 I love solving problems and always having something new to learn.

-I have always had a strong affinity towards technology and computers and this Oktober I decided to pull the trigger and join the Codaisseur Coding Academy to speed up my learning process.
-I am currently in the final stages of this intense bootcamp style coding school and working on some projects for my portfolio.
+I have always had a strong affinity towards technology and computers and after a few months of self-study I decided to pull the trigger and join the Codaisseur Coding Academy to speed up my learning process.
+Now as a graduate, I am currently actively looking for an opportunity where I can continue to become a better developer.

-I have a background in business and cooking as a professional chef and am excited to be on this journey. 🚀

 I love to code and am looking forward to working, learning and growing as a developer.

+I am excited to be on this journey. 🚀

-Feel free to reach out to me on: [LinkedIn](https://www.linkedin.com/in/roibinotoole/)<br/>
+💬 Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/roibinotoole/)<br/>

 ### Languages and Tools: